MarkGotham/YCACL/README.md

 # YCACL
 'YCACL' stands for 'YCAC Light' and reads as 'Why Cackle?'

-This is light(er) version of the 'Yale-Classical Archives Corpus' (YCAC) as reported in White and Quinn (EMR 2014) and available here: [https://ycac.yale.edu/](https://ycac.yale.edu/).
+This is a light(er) version of the 'Yale-Classical Archives Corpus' (YCAC) as reported in White and Quinn (EMR 2014) and available here: [https://ycac.yale.edu/](https://ycac.yale.edu/).

 The YCAC corpus is useful for a range of tasks, though it is a little unwieldy in some ways.
 This is an attempt to make YCAC more readily and immediately usable for the majority of prospective use cases including as training data for machine learning.